In this post, I would like to guide you and share my knowledge on the steps to be taken to get invites for paid testing projects.

 Question #4) Who can participate in these crowdsourced test cycles?

 Answer: Anybody who has the knowledge or experience in the field of software and would like to earn extra income working on weekends and free time is eligible.
 Also, one has to have at least the basic knowledge of software testing and be passionate about their work.

 Question #5) Why does my rating fluctuate?

 Answer: It is very important to maintain a good average score.

 The rating of a tester is completely based on the quality of bugs he/she has logged.
-It depends on the ratio of approved vs.j logged bugs.
-Try to log as many bugs are you can while you test.
-Do not wait to finish testing and log the bugs/defects at the end, since the competition is very high and the number of testers is large.
+It depends on the ratio of approved vs. logged bugs.
+Try to log as many bugs as you can while you test.
+Don’t wait to finish testing and log the bugs/defects at the end, since the competition is very high and the number of testers is large.

 Also, keep an eye on all the bugs so you don’t log a duplicate bug that gets rejected and affects your rating negatively.

 Question #6) How do I find bugs faster?